104: No Such Thing As A Herd Of Koalas

 Just back to the sounds, I was reading about a bird that's called the fork-tailed drongo.
 And this bird has the ability to mimic other animals and other birds.

-So they'll be like, danger's coming, and then they'll say it like a cat or like a, I don't know, like a hamster or something.
-And they'll like.
+So they'll be like, danger's coming.
+And then they'll say it like a cat or like a, I don't know, like a hamster or something.

-It's like a human.
-Could they say danger's coming in?
+And they'll be like, human.
+Could they say danger's coming?

 And so they, so these things run off and then they get the food.
 But they've learnt to both lie and not lie when there is actual danger.

-but other birds are getting really wise to it so um they've cuckoos have evolved to make their eggs mimic the eggs of whatever bird whose nest they want to steal so the eggs look identical uh to our human eyes to the bird whose nest they want to steal's eggs but birds other birds have now developed uh evolved really super sensitive infrared type vision so they can see really subtle differences in cuckoo's eggs that completely distinguish them from their own eggs so they're getting the better of them gradually.
+cuckoos are so i was looking at birds committing crimes uh these birds commit arson cuckoos are obviously very famous criminal birds um you know uh put drop put their eggs in other birds nests and disguise them as other birds' eggs and then the egg hatches and it tips all the real eggs out of the nest and and that's that so they're murderers and kind of house thieves um but other birds are getting really wise to it so um they've cuckoos have evolved to make their eggs mimic the eggs of whatever bird whose nest they want to steal so the eggs look identical uh to our human eyes to the bird whose nest they want to steal's eggs but birds other birds have now developed uh evolved really super sensitive infrared type vision so they can see really subtle differences in cuckoo's eggs that completely distinguish them from their own eggs So they're getting the better of them gradually.

 That's very cool.
-It's quite, isn't it?
+It's squad, isn't it?
 But then the cuckoos will probably evolve again to beat that.

 Yeah.
 Why can't they evolve to build their own nests one day?